nedrysoft/dmgee/README.md

 ## The Ribbon Bar

-I have provided a simplified Ribbon Bar widget, this will be moved to its repository and switched to a submodule shortly so that it can be developed independently of this or any other projects that make use of it.
+I will move the Ribbon Bar widget library to its repository once the application has reached its first release.

-It is provided as a dynamically loaded library and I have added QtDesigner support so that ribbon bars can be created and edited inside designer for convenience.
+The Ribbon Bar is a dynamically loaded library, and I have added QtDesigner support so that ribbon bars can be created and edited inside designer for convenience.

-To build the Ribbon Bar, the following CMake option needs to be on:
+By default, the Designer plugin is disabled; to enable building use the following CMake option.

 ```
 Build_RibbonDesignerPlugin ON
 ```

-***I recommend creating a symlink from the designer plugin in the binary output folder to the Qt Designer (Or Qt Creator) designer plugins folder, this will allow any changes to the plugin to be made directly available to the IDE (after restarting the IDE) and won't require further copying steps.***
+***I recommend creating a symlink from the designer plugin in the binary output folder to the Qt Designer (Or Qt Creator) designer plugins folder.
+By doing this, any changes to the plugin will be available to the Designer or Qt Creator (after restarting the application) and will not require further copying steps for installation.***

 # Credits

-The following third-party libraries/assets/tools/services have been used in the development of dmge2.
+Third-party libraries/assets/tools/services were used in the development of dmge2.

 - [cmake](https://www.cmake.org) - cross platform project build system, licensed under [BSD license](https://gitlab.kitware.com/cmake/cmake/raw/master/Copyright.txt).
 - [Catch2](https://github.com/catchorg/Catch2) - unit testing framework, licensed under the [BSL-1.0 license](https://github.com/catchorg/Catch2/blob/master/LICENSE.txt).